Excalibur Parking Fee in 2023 (Tips & Tricks)

 Note: You’ll need to pay the valet parking rates each time you use the service, even if you are a hotel guest.

 Hotel guests can have valet fees charged straight to their room if that is more convenient for them.

-Gold, Platinum, or Noir M Life Player’s members need to present their M Life Rewards card in order to access the free valet service.
+Gold, Platinum, and Noir rewards members need to present their MGM Rewards card in order to access the free valet service.

 Is There Free Parking Near Excalibur?

 If you’d rather not pay the parking fees at Excalibur when visiting the resort, there are a couple of nearby parking options that are free.
 The first is just across the road at the Tropicana Las Vegas, where there is free parking for any and all visitors.
 This is ideal, as you can use one of the pedestrian bridges to cross over the Strip to access Excalibur from the parking facility.